Updated March 31, 2026

 - Commercial auto minimum liability in Oklahoma is $25,000/$50,000/$25,000, so any business vehicle used for service calls should be reviewed against those minimums.

-- Oklahoma requires businesses to maintain proof of general liability coverage for most commercial leases, so many appliance repair operators need documentation ready before signing a shop or office lease.
+- Most commercial leases in Oklahoma require proof of general liability coverage, so many appliance repair operators need documentation ready before signing a shop or office lease.

 - Coverage terms should be checked for hired auto and non-owned auto if technicians drive personal or borrowed vehicles for service work, since business use can create gaps if the policy is not set up correctly.